MBuchalik/react-controller-pattern/README.md

 - One idea that has not been mentioned before: If you want to write tests for your business logic, the Controller Pattern might make your life pretty easy, because you can easily test the "API" that is returned by the Controller.
 - I have invented the name "Controller Pattern".
 There might already be a similar approach under a different name.
 - When describing the Container Pattern, I am talking about Presentation and Container components.
 I found no clear definitions saying how the two components shall be called, thus I decided to simply define the two names like that.
+(Some sources simply append "Container" to the actual component name, but that makes it rather confusing for the user of the component: "I wanted to use the Alert component, but why is only a component called 'AlertContainer' exported here?"
+This can only be "fixed" by using default exports, but that opens up another long discussion...)
-- Please see the Controller Pattern as a source for inspiration: Maybe, developers in your team prefer to destructure Props.
+- Please try to see the Controller Pattern as a source for inspiration instead of a fixed set of rules: Maybe, developers in your team prefer to destructure Props.
 Or to create two hooks instead of one.
 Or...
 Simply adapt the pattern to your personal preferences.
-The only thing I suggest: Clearly define (e.g. in a README file) how an ideal component should look like.
+The only thing I suggest: Clearly define (e.g. in a Readme file) how an ideal component should look like.
 And try to enforce standards e.g. using a linter.
 Otherwise, you will end up with multiple "flavors" in your code base, reducing the benefits of the Controller Pattern.